 Can you die from heroin withdrawal?
 It rarely happens, but some people have died of heroin withdrawal symptoms.
-A 2016 study published in the Journal of the Society of the Study of Addiction found that a few people have died of heroin and other opioid withdrawal.
+A recent study published in the Journal of the Society of the Study of Addiction found that a few people have died of heroin and other opioid withdrawal.
 The leading cause of death was dehydration or electrolyte imbalances from vomiting and diarrhea.
 If you’re seeking a heroin addiction treatment center North Carolina residents rely upon for holistic treatment, Red Oak Recovery® can help.

 At Red Oak Recovery®, we know that drugs like heroin can have a dreadful effect on a person’s life.
 However, with time, patience, and the proper treatment, it is often possible to manage these effects.
 Through treatment, most clients are able to recover successfully, living a life free from drugs or alcohol.
 However, the first step is to get through heroin withdrawal safely and in relative comfort.
 Contact us at 866.457.7590 to learn more about our heroin addiction treatment center.